samaradel/www_threefold/www.gig.tech/content/blog/time_for_change.md

 ### Problems that GIG Tech are Solving

 * Net-neutrality: the Internet is no longer the neutral place it used to be.
-80+% of internet IT capacity is delivered by a handful of companies.
+80+% of Internet IT capacity is delivered by a handful of companies.
 This results in loss of neutrality and openness and brings inequality.
 * Energy consumption: to support the continuous growth of the Internet and connect billions of new Internet Of Things devices, 400 million new servers are needed by 2020.
 The world needs another 4000 large- scale data centers that each consume 200 MWe of electricity.
 * Networking efficiency: bandwidth does not follow Moore’s law.
 The growth of bandwidth required is much higher than the speed at which new capacity can be delivered.
 This is even more important in emerging markets.
 * Cost: 3.2 billion people have no access to Internet due to the high costs of connectivity and capacity.
 These people have the fundamental right to have low-cost access to digital resources like online education, health information, social media and online communities/ Technology can lower the cost with a factor of 10 are required.